-The term 'Mt.
-Gox' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Mt.
+Gox' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Until 2014, Mt.
 Gox used to be the largest bitcoin exchange operator in the history of virtual digital currency and its poster boy bitcoin.
 The Japanese-based company arose in July of 2010.
 By the year 2013, it had grown to dominate the bitcoin exchange market by handling an astonishing 70 percent of all bitcoin transaction in the world.

 In less than a year later in February of 2014, the company was forced to suspend stock trading, close down its exchange service and website, and to file for bankruptcy protection known as civil rehabilitation.
 The courts began looking for a buyer of the stricken exchange at this point.
 By April of 2014, the firm had started official liquidation procedures under the auspices of a court-appointed bankruptcy trustee.

 This is when the news, which was only unconfirmed rumors before, emerged that nearly 850,000 bitcoins which belonged to company customers had been missing and probably stolen.
 The value of said bitcoins at this point proved to be $450 million.
 The good news for account holders is that fully 200,000 of the supposedly stolen coins were found.
 In the beginning it was unclear whether the coins had been fraudulently mishandled, stolen, mismanaged, or some combination of all of them.
 By April of 2015, WizSec produced evidence which showed that the majority of the missing digital currency units were actually stolen right out of the Mt.
 Gox hot wallet gradually and over several years.
 This theft began consistently in 2011.